 The usage of the Shielded Plug (SP) starts with the definition of a database.
-The implementation of the [SP] for the MicroEJ Platform uses an XML file description to describe the database; the syntax follows the one proposed by the [SP] specification.
+The implementation uses an XML file description to describe the database; the syntax follows the one proposed by the [SP] specification.

 Once this database is defined, it can be accessed within the MicroEJ Application or the C application.
-The [SP] Foundation Library is accessible from the [SP] API Module.
+The SP Foundation Library is accessible from the [SP] API Module.
 This library contains the classes and methods to read and write data in the database.
 The C header file sp.h available in the MicroEJ Platform source/MICROJVM/include folder contains the C functions for accessing the database.

-To embed the [SP] database in your binary file, the XML file description must be processed by the [SP] compiler.
+To embed the database in your binary file, the XML file description must be processed by the SP compiler.
 This compiler generates a binary file (.o) that will be linked to the overall application by the linker.
 It also generates two descriptions of the block ID constants, one in Java and one in C. These constants can be used by either the Java or the C application modules.